williamsjokvist/cfn-tracker/README.md

 <img src="images/logo.png" height="150px" align="right"/>

-# CFN Scraper
+# CFN Tracker
-This tool tracks any CFN account for its ranked match wins, losses, rank, LP as well as LP gain (since the tracking started)
+This tool tracks any CFN account for its ranked match wins, losses, rank, LP as well as LP gain.

 ### Who is this for?
 This is primarily targeted toward streamers who want automatically updated win/loss counters.
 It can also be useful if you wanna keep track of your LP gain during a session.